Compliance and enforcement

 When does the Department of Water prosecute?

-The department will only commence prosecution action when:
+We will only commence prosecution action when:

 - there are reasonable prospects of securing a conviction